-EDITOR NOTE: AllSportsTucson.com will run a feature this basketball season highlighting what happened 20 years ago on that particular day commemorating the 20th anniversary of the Arizona Wildcats’ national championship.
-The next in the series is what occurred and what was written concerning the developments of March 13, 1997, when Arizona opened the NCAA tournament against South Alabama in Memphis, Tenn.
-The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are working together for AllSportsTucson.com
+EDITOR NOTE: AllSportsTucson.com is running a feature this basketball season highlighting what happened 25 years ago on that particular day commemorating the 25th anniversary of the Arizona Wildcats’ national championship.
+The next in the series is what occurred and what was written concerning the developments of March 13, 1997, when Arizona played South Alabama in the first round of the NCAA tournament.
+The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are writing for AllSportsTucson.com.

 You can access previous stories in this series by clicking on this link.

 Arizona envisioned embarrassment — another first-round collapse in the NCAA tournament — but instead of succumbing to more national scrutiny, the Wildcats had one of their finer moments.

 In fact, Arizona’s 17-0 surge late in today’s 65-57 win over South Alabama has to rank as perhaps the best run the Wildcats have ever put together considering the circumstances.